Book 1: Beckham Institute for Prodigies

 “I told you we have it under control,” said Sister Edith.

-At that moment Sadie came sliding down the banister on her suitcase.
-“Whoo hoo!” she shouted as she flew into the air and, almost landing on Suzan, was caught by Mr. Silverstone in one arm and her suitcase in the other.
+At that moment Sadie came sliding down the bannister on her suitcase.
+“Whoo-hoo!” she shouted as she flew into the air and, almost landing on Suzan, was caught by Mr Silverstone in one arm and her suitcase in the other.

 “It’s unnecessary, sir,” said Sister Edith, “We have the school under control.”